You need to attend a citizenship ceremony if you're 18 or over and have successfully applied to become a British citizen.

 Children receiving citizenship do not have to attend, but are encouraged to do so.

 During the ceremony

 You swear an oath of allegiance to Her Majesty the Queen and pledge loyalty to the United Kingdom. (or an affirmation if you prefer not to swear by God) This means you promise to respect the rights, freedoms and laws of the UK.

 It is attended by a local dignitary to welcome you to the borough.

 At the end of the ceremony you are presented with your certificate of British citizenship.

 After the ceremony

-Cut your biometric residence permit (BRP) into 4 pieces and put it in a windowless envelope with a note saying you're returning your permit because you've become a citizen.
+Cut your biometric residence permit (BRP) into 4 pieces and put it in a windowless envelope.
+Include a note saying you're returning your permit because you've become a citizen.
 The note needs to include your name, date of birth and the document number (located on the front of the card).

 Send it to: